Murder of T. Maniam: Judgement

 Turning to Julaiha’s role in the murder, the judge acknowledged that she was not a direct participant but she masterminded and abetted her male accomplices to murder her husband.
-He accepted that Ravichandran did not misheard Julaiha when she said “finish off” her husband, which Ravichandran took to mean murder Maniam, and it was not discredited despite the denial from Julaiha.
+He accepted that Ravichandran did not mishear Julaiha when she said “finish off” her husband, which Ravichandran took to mean murder Maniam, and it was not discredited despite the denial from Julaiha.
 JC Choo conceded that it is not the law that no one may be condemned to death solely on the testimony of a lone witness, given the risk of such a reliance and the fact that a wrongful miscarriage of justice involving an innocent person executed was not amendable or subject to any compensation.
-The clear, correct description of the flat where Julaiha rented her room and the landlady’s subscribed television channel as given by Ravichandran and his brother had consolidated the former’s credibility.
+The clear, correct description of the flat where Julaiha rented her room and the landlady’s subscribed television channel, as given by Ravichandran and his brother, had consolidated the former’s credibility.

 Besides, even though Julaiha herself had expressed that she hope for a chance to reconcile with her husband, the other evidence like her threats to kill Maniam and her declaration to the landlady and other people that the house belonged to her prior to her husband’s death, and the discrepancies in her statements and testimony had largely proven the opposite, and since she clearly had a motive to engineer her husband’s death, Julaiha should be guilty of murder.

 As such, JC Choo convicted all three defendants of murder, and sentenced all three of them to death by hanging.

 Appeals

 After the conclusion of the trial in the High Court, Venkatesan, Chandran, and Julaiha appealed against their respective death sentences to the Court of Appeal.
 All of them argued against Ravichandran’s credibility as a witness and they raised the same arguments and defences as they did in the High Court.
 The appeals were all rejected in July 2000.

 Later, Julaiha appealed for clemency from the President of Singapore, which was the last resort for death row inmates in Singapore to escape execution, as it would allow their sentences to be commuted to life imprisonment if successful.
-On 5 February 2001, it was confirmed by her new lawyer R Palakrishnan that President S R Nathan declined her appeal for clemency, thus finalizing her death sentence and she was set to hang in a short period of time.
+On 5 February 2001, it was confirmed by her new lawyer, R Palakrishna,n that President S R Nathan declined her appeal for clemency, thus finalizing her death sentence, and she was set to hang in a short period of time.